MicrosoftDocs/dynamics-365-customer-engagement/ce/teams-integration/teams-install-app.md

 5. Is it enough to have only Microsoft Teams admin privileges to activate this Microsoft Teams Integration?
 Enabling Microsoft Teams Integration has nothing to with Teams admin privileges.
 You need to have tenant admin permission to enable Microsoft Teams Integration

-6. Which Service Principle (App ID?) will receive this permissions?
+6. Which Service Principle (App ID?) will receive this permission?
 The App used in for this integration, which is customer engagement app and Microsoft Teams Integration.

 7. What happens when the consent is provided?